telerik/xamarin-forms-docs/controls/dataform/dataform-validate-and-commit.md

 ### Methods

-- void **ValidateAll**(): Validates all properties and when finished, raises the **FormValidationFinished** event.
+- void **ValidateAll**(): Validates all properties and when finished, raises the **FormValidationCompleted** event.
-- void **ValidateProperty**(string *propertyName*): Validates the property with the specified name and when finished raises the **PropertyValidationFinished** event.
+- void **ValidateProperty**(string *propertyName*): Validates the property with the specified name and when finished raises the **PropertyValidationCompleted** event.

 ### Events

+- **FormValidationCompleted**: Occurs when all form properties are validated.
+Provides a list of failed properties.
-- **FormValidationFinished**: Occurs when a property validation has finished.
+- **PropertyValidationCompleted**: Occurs when a property validation has finished.
 Provides information about whether the property has passed validation.
-- **PropertyValidationFinished**: Occurs when all form properties are validated.
-Provides a list of failed properties.

 ## Commit